November 7, 2015

 Hair fall is a common issue, equally affecting men and women.
-And both men and women have agreed that hair loss affects not just their looks but their self confidence.
+And both men and women have agreed that hair loss affects not just their looks but their self-confidence.
 There are dozens of myths surrounding hair loss, which often detract people as they begin their search for an effective treatment.
 Here we will share with you 5 things you didn’t know about hair fall.
 Know them to differentiate between myths and facts about hair fall.

 Another misconception that needs to be clarified is the number of hairs lost daily under normal circumstances.
 Many people think that if you don’t have any problem with your hair health, you just lose a few hairs a day.
 But this is not correct.
 Even a healthy person loses up to a hundred strands of hair a day.
-This is because existing hair fall to give way to new hair and this is part of normal hair growth cycle.
-The hair follicles in Telogen phase shed hairs daily to allow new hair grow from the follicles in anagen phase.
+This is because existing hair falls to give way to new hair and this is part of the normal hair growth cycle.
+The hair follicles in the Telogen phase shed hairs daily to allow new hair to grow from the follicles in the anagen phase.

 This is true!
-Men are at a greater risk to shed hair as compared to women, courtesy their genetic composition and hormonal structure.
+Men are at a greater risk to shed hair as compared to women, courtesy of their genetic composition and hormonal structure.
 One of the major causes of hair loss is higher levels of testosterone, a male reproductive hormone.
 This hormone converts into Dihydrotestosterone (DHT) which starts attacking hair follicles in specific areas of the scalp – the frontal region between temples and the crown area.
 But this should not mean women are safe!
 A recent study has shown that over 40% of women suffer from female pattern baldness at some stage in their lifetime, as compared to 70% in men.

 This is just a myth!
 Hair loss after having a baby is quite common but this should not conclude that every woman loses hair childbirth.
 A study has found that 50% of the women lose hair 3 to 4 months after delivery and this is due to hormonal fluctuations.

 This is again a false statement.
 Grey hairs are just as strong and healthy as pigmented ones.
-They are grey not because they have gone dead, but because their follicles have stopped forming melanin – natural pigment that adds color to your hair and skin.
+They are grey not because they have gone dead, but because their follicles have stopped forming melanin the natural pigment that adds color to your hair and skin.

 If you still have any queries or concerns, contact us now by filling the free online consultation form below and let our experts guide you.